Previously known as "Southern California/Southern Nevada/Southwest Utah and Hawaii" this Caravan Section had rebranded itself as "Southwest"

 Organizing and staging a seven day caravan of several hundred Corvettes costs a fair amount of money.
 The National Corvette Museum which sanctions the National Corvette Caravan provides no funding for Caravan Sections.
 It is up to every Captain to raise money to cover his/her Section’s expenses.

-If you own a business which sells products of interest to Corvette owners and your business is located in Southwest Caravan Organizing Team can help you market your product to our Caravaners.
+If you own a business which sells products of interest to Corvette owners, the Southwest Caravan Organizing Team can help you market your product to our Caravaners.
 We have an electronic newsletter co-sponsorship available which will put your company name in front of all our Caravaners on a regular basis for the next two years.
 Also, we have Route Book advertising opportunities available.
 The Route Book contains information Caravaners need during the event and is read continuously by all Caravaners for six days.
 Finally, we have event sponsorships available.
 Event sponsorships include naming rights for an evening Caravan event along with promotional opportunities before and during an evening event.

 The Southwest Section, also, accepts donations.
 Donations are tax deductible as the National Corvette Museum, which sanctions the National Corvette Caravan is a 501(c)(3) non-profit corporation.